giocomai/zoteror/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ZoteroR - Access the Zotero API in R
+# Zoteror - Access the Zotero API in R

 This package aims to introduce basic functionalities to access the Zotero API.
 Its main goal at this stage is to have enough function to